kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 ## Target Expression

 The target expression is the value or aggregate the model should predict.
-It can be a single value, an aggregate, or a combination of both.
+It can be a single value, an aggregate, a condition, or a set of logical operations.
-All components of the target expression must be fully qualified by table name and column name.
 We differentiate between two types of queries: static and temporal queries.

 ### Static Predictive Queries

 Static predictive queries are used to impute missing values from an entity table.
-That is, the target column has to appear in the same table as the entity we are predicting for.
+That is, the target column has to appear in the same table as the entity we are making a prediction for.
 KumoRFM will then mask out the target column and predict the value from related in-context examples.

 For example, we can predict the age of users via